 By using LED light bulbs, you’ll be using up to 75 percent less energy.
 While this is common knowledge among homeowners, it can sometimes be forgotten.

 When you start planning to build your tiny house on wheels or a piece of land, you’ll notice that you will ultimately be saving money and using less energy than you would in most other living situations.
 There’s no avoiding it, but you should prioritize one or the other.
 After you’ve decided what home features are most important to you and have created a tiny house design plan, you’re ready for the next big step.

 Whether you’re looking for tiny house materials that are the most cost-effective, lightweight, or eco-friendly, creating a list of supplies before you begin to build will save you lots of headaches down the line.
-A materials list will not only help you to create an informative budget, but it will give you an idea of the overall timeframe for your project.
+A materials list will not only help you to create an informative budget, but it will give you an idea of the overall timeframe that you will need to become a project manager for to oversee its completion.
 Since it’s basically a shopping list, doing this will also save time and energy while making trips to the store, junkyard, and garage sales.
 When you have a list dictating what materials you need, you tend to be more focused on the task at hand.
 Use it as a checklist, and you’ll have all of your tiny house materials in no time!